flowershow/remark-callouts/README.md

+🛑 This repository has been merged into [Flowershow monorepo](https://github.com/flowershow/flowershow).

 # remark-callouts

 Remark plugin to add support for blockquote-based callouts/admonitions similar to the approach of [Obsidian](https://help.obsidian.md/How+to/Use+callouts) and [Microsoft Learn](https://learn.microsoft.com/en-us/contribute/markdown-reference#alerts-note-tip-important-caution-warning) style.